Culture of Mayotte

-The Mahorese culture is characterized by the diversity of the cultural practices of its inhabitants (256,518, 2017 estimate).

-The culture of Mayotte is the result of crossings of populations for centuries, it is the result of a very rich mixture.
+The culture of Mayotte is characterized by the diversity of the cultural practices of its inhabitants (256,518, 2017 estimate).
+Mayotte's culture is the result of crossings of populations for centuries, it is the result of a very rich mixture.
 This mixture is reflected in the music, song and dance.
 The island has a great musical and choreographic tradition linked to Arab-Muslim culture.
-Music is a way to express strong feelings but also a way to live your faith.

 The Mahorese culture is also close to the Sakalava culture (North West of Madagascar).
 Kibushi, a language of Malagasy origin, is the mother tongue of approximately 30% of the population, Mayotte thus representing the most western territory of the Austronesian linguistic and cultural area.
 Recent archaeological work has demonstrated the historical presence of these traditions from the ninth century, and again in the twelfth century in the graves (Accoua and civilization of Dembeni), or in everyday objects.